 - You self-medicate with leftover antibiotics.
 You’re wasting your time—and upping your risk of becoming resistant to antibiotics when you really need them.
 Cold and flu are caused by viruses and can’t be treated with antibiotics.
 Viruses cause the common cold, most coughs and the flu.
 Using antibiotics will not cure the infection, help you feel better or keep others from catching your sickness.5

-- You’re OD-ing on nasal spray.
+- You’re OD’ing on nasal spray.
 For many cold and flu sufferers, nasal sprays work like a dream—until they stop working at all.
-If you use nasal sprays for longer than the recommended two days, or spritz too often, your body may develop a tolerance to the medicine and it stops working.
+If you use nasal sprays for longer than the recommended two days, or spritz too often, your body may develop a tolerance to the medicine and it will stop working.
 Then comes the dreaded “rebound effect”—you end up more congested than when you started.
-Follow the instructions and make sure you only use nasal spray for the recommended amount of time6
+Follow the instructions and make sure you only use nasal spray for the recommended amount of time.6